byIbrahimAli/Hotel_NCL-U_1021_CWK_2/README.md

 - Designing and building a solution to a specification

 # The Problem / Situation
-- To design and implement a system for storing and calculating the current state of a hotel.
+- To design and implement a system for storing and calculating the current state of a hotel
 - `Hotel` Should store essential information about a hotel
 - `Room` Should store number of beds in a room
 - `Bed` Should store the size of a bed